barryclark/jekyll-now/_posts/2015-06-01-distributed-outdoor-game.md

 	Once the game was designed, the rest was simple.
 We started a Facebook event and invited every student we knew.
 I personally asked a few social mavens to invite everyone they knew.

-	I collected data for the first three days, while it

 	After the first few days, Facebook's attendance measurement began to lose digits of accuracy.
 Thus, I only have rate-of-attendance data for the first thousand attendees or so.
 We eventually reached just over 6k invited / 3.5k attending on Facebook, with just over 1k of those people actually registering to play on [http://hideandseek.ninja](http://hideandseek.ninja).

 	**Those Attending on Facebook, vs...**